Irvine's Great Park Balloon Reminds All Of Orange County To Mask Up

 IRVINE (CBSLA) — The orange Great Park balloon in Irvine is reminding all Orange County residents to mask up.

-The iconic balloon – bearing the color of its home county – soars 400 feet above the Great Park and in pre-pandemic times serves as a public observation deck.
+The iconic balloon – bearing the color of its home county – soars 400 feet above the Great Park and in pre-pandemic times served as a public observation deck.

 The balloon remains closed to the public, but it’s an unmistakable, but friendly, reminder to wear face coverings to protect others from COVID-19.